As Fast As Possible

 Besides monitor’s refresh rate, you should also look out for its response time speed if you want the best performance in fast-paced games.

-While a higher refresh rate does offer a smoother motion clarity, if pixels can’t change from one color to another (response time) in time with those refresh rates, you get trailing, ghosting, and motion blur.
+While a higher refresh rate does offer a smoother motion clarity, if pixels can’t change from one color to another (response time) in time with those refresh rates, you get visible trailing/ghosting and motion blur.

-Some gaming monitors address this issue via a backlight strobing technology which provides a CRT-like motion clarity – though for most people, a TN panel or even an IPS panel high refresh rate monitor will get the job done.
+Some gaming monitors address the ghosting issue via a backlight strobing technology which provides a CRT-like motion clarity – though for most people, a good TN/IPS monitor with a high refresh rate will be satisfactory.

 Last but not least, you may want to get a gaming monitor with a variable refresh rate (VRR) technology such as FreeSync or G-SYNC.
 Learn more about these technologies.